 Food trucks and food booths as well as wine and craft beer venues dotted the length of Capitol Mall.
 While many vendors offer free samples, other vendors offer “taste samples” and price them accordingly. $2 shrimp cocktail anyone?

 When I saw the Bogle Winery pavilion I decided to purchase a glass of chardonnay ($5) to sip as I continued on my way.
-The Bogle Winery is based in Clarksburg, a small farming community in the nearby Delta region.
+Bogle Vineyards and Winery is based in Clarksburg, a small farming community in the nearby Delta region.

 There is also an opportunity to meet local farmers at the Festival.
 Several small local farms whose business model is direct marketing had booths.
 The farmers were available to explain what they grow and what you can expect if you subscribe to their service i.e. a weekly or bi-weekly box of produce and other farm products year-round.